 II.
 Mathematics related practical skills Teaching/Learning methods and strategies 1.
-Calculating fluently and accurately in 1.
-Practised throughout the course in problem abstract notation. work for tutorials and classes.
+Calculating fluently and accurately in abstract notation.
+(E3) 1.
+Practised throughout the course in problem work for tutorials and classes.
 2. Use of mathematics computer packages 2.
-Lectures, Maple practical classes and informal practice sessions supported by demonstrators in the first year; use of Maple and other packages where appropriate in problems and lectures in later years.
+Lectures, Maple practical classes and informal practice sessions supported by demonstrators in the first year; use of Maple (E3) and other packages where appropriate in problems and lectures in later years.